vipul-8840/Striver_SDE_Sheet/README.md

 - `setMatrixZeroes.cpp`: Contains the implementation of the `setZeroes` function which sets the matrix zeroes.
 - `PascalTriangle.cpp`: Contains the implementation of functions to generate Pascal's Triangle.
+- `Kadanes.cpp`: Contains the implementation of the `maxSubArray` function which finds the maximum sum of a contiguous subarray.

 ## Compilation and Execution